derailed/k9s/README.md

 ## Skins

-You can style K9s based on your own sense of style and look.
+You can style K9s based on your own sense of look and style.
 This is very much an experimental feature at this time, more will be added/modified if this feature has legs so thread accordingly!

 By default a K9s view displays resource information using the following coloring scheme: